gravitational/gravity/docs/6.x/cluster.md

     For example, to upgrade a cluster based on Gravity `5.0.35` to the image based on Gravity `5.5.21`, the cluster image must embed the LTS version `5.2.15`.

-!!! note "Direct Upgrades Support":
+!!! note "Direct Upgrades Support"
     Direct upgrades support is available since Gravity version `5.5.21`.
     Newer Gravity versions will receive support for direct upgrades in the near future.